omryn/academy-screening-runner/README.md

 ###verifyMove

-receives a players id, input and output, and returns an object that analyzes the move:
+receives a players id, input and output, and returns an object that analyses the move:

 ```js
 function verifyMove(